 The bill HB 1189-FN establishes a Solid Waste Site Evaluation Committee (SWSEC) within the New Hampshire Department of Environmental Services to evaluate the impacts of proposed major solid waste disposal facilities.
 The committee will assess factors such as noise, odor, aesthetics, and economic impacts, which are not fully addressed by current regulations.
 The bill emphasizes the need for environmentally protective disposal capacity and prefers expanding existing landfills or utilizing brownfield sites over developing new greenfield sites.
-The committee will consist of seven members with expertise in waste management and environmental protection, and it will have defined roles, responsibilities, and an administrative structure, including the appointment of an administrator.
+The committee will consist of seven members, including representatives from various state departments and experts in waste management and environmental protection.
+New legal language includes the establishment of the committee and definitions of key terms, while no deletions from current law are specified.

 As Amended by the House: 6:12